mar565/BeltWinder/lib/IotWebConf-2.3.3/README.md

 Furthermore there is a button (or let's say a Pin), that when pressed on startup will cause a default password to be used instead of the configured (forgotten) one.
 You can find the default password in the sources. :)

-IotWebConf saves configuration in the EEPROM.
+IotWebConf saves configuration in the "EEPROM".
 You can extend the config portal with your custom configuration items.
 Those items will be also maintained by IotWebConf.

 ## Use cases
   1. **You turn on your IoT the first time** - It turns into AP (access point) mode, and waits for you on the 192.168.4.1 address with a web interface to set up your local network (and other configurations).
 For the first time a default password is used when you connect to the AP.
 When you connect to the AP, your device will likely automatically pop up the portal page.
 (We call this a Captive Portal.)
 When configuration is done, you must leave the AP.
 The device detects that no one is connected, and continues with normal operation.